-Chief John Murphy is responsible for the overall leadership of Carrollton Fire Rescue.
+Chief Gregg Salmi is responsible for the overall leadership of Carrollton Fire Rescue.
 He coordinates the activities of the department with other city departments and external agencies to ensure effective and efficient emergency and non-emergency services to our citizen and visitors.

-Assistant Chief Gregg Salmi is responsible for coordinating the functions of the Operations Division of the Fire Department to ensure the highest quality of service to our citizens.
+Assistant Chief Ricky Vaughan is responsible for coordinating the functions of the Operations Division, including Emergency Medical Services and Training, to ensure the highest quality of service to our citizens.

-Assistant Chief Mark Haseloff oversees the Support Services Division, which encompass the following three sections: Emergency Medical Services, Personnel/Training, and Prevention/Emergency Management.
-Additional areas of responsibility in the Support Service Division include the Fire Marshal's Office, Firefighter Safety, Firefighter Health and Wellness, Data Management and all Administrative Support.
+Assistant Chief Debbie Carpenter oversees the Support Services Division, encompassing the following sections: Personnel, Firefighter Safety and Wellness, Prevention and the Fire Marshal's Office, Emergency Management, Public Education, and Data Management.
 The main focus of the Support Service Division is to support the delivery of emergency and non-emergency services to Carrollton citizens.

-Battalion Chief / Fire Marshal Scott Tittle is responsible for management of the Fire Prevention Division/Emergency Management.
-Responsibilities include coordinating fire investigations, fire prevention inspections, data management, fire safety education programs and Emergency Management activities.
+Battalion Chief / Fire Marshal/Arson Investigator Herbert Cavenaugh is responsible for management of the Fire Prevention Division/Emergency Management.
+Responsibilities include coordinating fire investigations, fire prevention inspections, data management, and fire safety education programs.

 Battalion Chief Brian Dickerson is assigned as the Training Officer overseeing fire suppression and rescue training.
 Additional responsibilities include the Fitness/Wellness program that focuses on sustaining a healthy team of emergency responders and CPR safety programs.

-Battalion Chief Steve Heath is responsible for Administrative Services.
-This includes coordinating the administrative functions.
-Our Emergency Medical Services mission, the Personnel functions of the Fire Department and oversees EMS (Paramedic and EMT) training programs.
+EMS Battalion Chief Derek Chaky is responsible for Emergency Medical Services and oversees EMS (Paramedic and EMT) training programs.